JohnBoxAnn/TSGL-EEGNet/data/README.md

 Put electrods' 3D-locations data here.

-Folder 3s is data without P300.
+Folder 3s contains data without P300.
-Folder 4s is full data.
+Folder 4s contains full data.

+Data files should be named as 'A01(subject)T(E).mat', and label files should add '_lable' like 'A01(subject)T(E)_lable.mat'.